caerwynj/notes/inferno-kernel.md

 	/os/port/chan.c

-`Chan`, One of the central abstractions in the Kernel.
-It is the interface to I/O from the kernel to the devices.
-It is where the semantics of binds and mounts are implemented.
+A fundamental abstraction in the kernel is `Chan`, a channel to a device.
+It is the I/O interface from the kernel to devices that are represented as file systems.
+Inside the Chan abstraction is where the semantics of binds and mounts are implemented.
 It is where all the devices are unified into a namespace.
 The function `namec` takes a name and returns a channel in the current namespace.

 A kernel `kopen` will use `namec` to open a channel to a device.